Bungalow Extensions & Dormer Loft Conversions

 Bungalow Extension and Remodelling, including a master bedroom suite

-The original property had not had many improvements, or bungalow extension, since its original construction.
+The original property had not had many improvements since its original construction.
 The house sat on a generous plot close to the village centre.

 As part of the redevelopment of the site, the rear part of the site was separated and planning approval granted for a new dwelling.
 Due to this limited rear garden, no rear bungalow extensions were possible for the property.
 The roof space was also limited, therefore a dormer loft conversion extension wasn’t appropriate.